nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 ---

 Traditional graphics APIs like OpenGL are centered around a fixed-function pipeline tailored for rendering images.
 The pipeline consists of stages like vertex processing, rasterization, fragment processing, etc. Each stage can be programmable with shaders, but the overall flow is fixed.
-Using OpenGL for computation required a lot of boilerplate.
+Using the OpenGL graphics pipeline to do general-purpose computation required a lot of boilerplate.
 One had to pack data into texture formats, use off-screen framebuffers to capture the results, and often perform multiple render passes to accomplish multi-stage algorithms.

-In contrast, OpenCL and CUDA expose a direct compute model which lets you treat the GPU as one giant SIMD processor:
+In contrast, OpenCL and CUDA expose a direct compute model:

 - **Kernels, not shaders**: You write a function and then launch thousands of copies to run in parallel (no notion of vertices or fragments).
 - **Raw buffers**: Allocate arrays of floats or integers, read/write them directly, and move them back and forth between host and device with explicit copy calls.